leonidas/codeblog/2012/2012-01-13-implementing-semantic-anti-templating-with-jquery.md

 [Single-page web applications][1] have been pretty much standard for quite a while, and I'm a strong advocate for numerous reasons (reduced latency, separation of concerns and ease of testing to name a few).

 However, one point I haven't felt too good about is client side rendering.
-It's just silly how cumbersome it is to compile the template, render the data and finally manipulate the DOM.
+It's ridiculous how cumbersome it is to compile the template, render the data and finally manipulate the DOM.
 For example, with popular template engines like [Handlebars][2] or [Mustache][3], you typically need do something like